Baojun-Lee/Kernel-Correlation-Coefficient/README.md

 Code for 'A Novel Kernel Correlation Coefficient with Robustness Against Nonlinear Attenuation and Impulsive Noise'.

 # Using
-Using function 'kernel_ppmcc' like  function 'corr' in Matalb.
+Using function 'kernel_ppmcc' like 'corr' in Matlab.

 # Result
  ![image](Fig3.png)